DEV-learn-co-students/fe-getting-to-know-html-compliance-test/README.md

 <h6>Smallest Heading</h6>
 ```

-Headings allow us to creater larger and smaller text and to suggest more importance to certain content than others. `<h1>` is the largest of the headings and also carries the most importance for search engines. `<h2>` to `<h6>` the headings get progressively smaller and hold less importance.
+Headings allow us to create larger and smaller text and to suggest more importance to certain content than others. `<h1>` is the largest of the headings and also carries the most importance for search engines. `<h2>` to `<h6>` the headings get progressively smaller and hold less importance.

 #### Paragraphs